 We are gardeners, farmers, authors and educators and we love sharing our skills with you.
-We have authored two books, Grown & Gathered (2016) and The Village, to be released on 28 August 2018.
+We are the authors of two books, Grown & Gathered (2016) and The Village (2018).

 We began by selling our produce to some of Melbourne’s top restaurants, encouraging chefs to adopt principles of local, real produce and sustainable farming and packaging.
 Since then, we have embarked on a number of projects, including The Produce Van, where we pulled our van up each week in the streets of Melbourne to sell our homegrown vegetables and talk to people about sustainability and natural food, and The Flower Exchange, where we grew flowers and traded them without exchanging money for a year.

-We currently live in the North Central region of Victoria, Australia, where we spend our time creating, learning and growing natural food.
+We currently live between Italy and Victoria, Australia, spending our time creating, learning and experiencing all we can around natural food.
 Lentil loves writing and photography, Matt growing food and design.

-- We believe ecological farms like ours can produce everything we need and restore the environment at the same time.
+We believe ecological farms can produce everything we need and restore the environment at the same time.